ulnic/weatherSensor/README.md

 * A [Raspberry Pi Zero](https://www.raspberrypi.org/products/pi-zero/).
 Or any Raspberry Pi.
 * Any MicroSD card.
-* A USB WiFi dongle (and a OTG adapter if you choose the Pi Zero)
+* A USB WiFi dongle (if not built into the Raspberry already)
 * An [HTU21D-F Temperature & Humidity Sensor](https://learn.adafruit.com/adafruit-htu21d-f-temperature-humidity-sensor/overview)
 * Any microUSB power source